lcrespom/webpack2-ts-template/README.md

 ## Notes
 - `npm view webpack dist-tags` => see version tags for webpack (or any other package)
 - It's 2017, and UglifyJS does not support ES6
+- Consider simplifying production build with webpack -p
+	- See https://webpack.js.org/guides/production-build/
+	- See http://stackoverflow.com/a/39813511/2342681

 ## ToDo
 - Tree shaking => check if already working after enabling uglify
-- Importing from external lib without packaging (e.g. Ramda)
-	- See 'externals' webpack config entry
+	- Notice: will not work for external modules using commonjs require(...)
 - Access config options in runtime (e.g. DEV/PROD environment)
-- Consider simplifying production build with webpack -p
-	- See https://webpack.js.org/guides/production-build/
-	- See http://stackoverflow.com/a/39813511/2342681

 ## Done
 - TypeScript support